example42/Example42-tutorials/slides/PuppetTutorial/20_PuppetDB.md

 # PuppetDB console and tools

 #### Integrated console: Anaylize PuppetDB performance
-PuppetDB provides a performances dashboard out of the box, you can use it to check how the software is working: **http://<puppetdb.server>:8080/dashboard/**.
+PuppetDB provides a performances dashboard out of the box, we can use it to check how the software is working: **http://<puppetdb.server>:8080/dashboard/**.
 This is integral part of the PuppetDB software.

 #### Puppet Board: Query PuppetDB from the web